Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 However, that’s not to say that Zoom falls far behind.

 Zoom is well known for its straightforward interface and ease of use.
-As soon as I logged in, I had everything I needed right there on the screen.
+As soon as I logged in, I had everything I needed right there on the screen — I could start or join a meeting, schedule a new one, share meeting links, and share my screen.

 Unlike Zoom, MS Teams will display the chat page first when you log in — as it’s the first one on its left-hand panel.